 The NEET UG Counselling 2025 will be the mandate of admissions into undergraduate programmes in the areas of medicine like MBBS, BDS, BSc Nursing and AYUSH in colleges in India.
 This centralised counselling is carried out by the Medical Counselling Committee (MCC), falling underthe Directorate General of Health Services (DGHS) under the Ministry of Health and Family Welfare, Government of India.
 The counselling process is conducted on the basis of NEET UG 2025 examination results and the counselling is structured into four or more rounds, namely Round 1, Round 2, Mop-Up Round and Stray Vacancy Round as this will make it sure that all the seats will be allotted.

-The NEET UG counselling is a process that entails a number of important steps that include registration, filling in choices, allotment of seats, and reporting to the seat that has been allotted.
-The candidates have to log into the internet and complete their choice of colleges and courses and wait to get their seats allocated depending on All India Rank (AIR), category and seat availability.
-The MCC conducts 15 per cent All India Quota (AIQ) seats, and the rest 85 per cent state quota seats are done by respective state authorities.
-Candidates need to keep abreast of the official notes on the MCC site, so they can take timely part in it and follow the main schedule of counselling.
+The NEET UG counselling 2025 1st round started on 21st July, and this is a process that entails some important steps that include registration, filling in choices, allotment of seats, and reporting to the seat that has been allotted.
+The candidates have to log into the internet and complete their choice of colleges and courses, and wait to get their seats allocated depending on All India Rank (AIR), category and seat availability.
+The MCC conducts 15 per cent All India Quota (AIQ) seats, and the rest 85 per cent state quota seats are allocated by respective state authorities.
+Candidates need to keep abreast of the official notes on the MCC site, so they can take part in it and follow the main schedule of counselling.

-NEET UG Counselling 2025 is the most important activity of obtaining admission to the variety of undergraduate medical programs MBBS, BDS, BSc Nursing, AYUSH and BVSc & AH.
-The counselling is done by the Medical Counselling Committee (MCC) and state-level authorities and is on the basis of the NEET UG 2025 exam.
-Counselling is done in four rounds i.e. Round 1, Round 2, Mop-Up Round and Stray Vacancy Round in which candidates are allowed to fill in their preferences and wait to be allotted a seat.
-NEET UG 2025 rank, category and existing seats in different colleges guides its seat allocation.
+NEET UG Counselling 2025 is the most important activity for obtaining admission to a variety of undergraduate medical programs MBBS, BDS, BSc Nursing, AYUSH and BVSc & AH.
+The counselling is beginning on 21st July by the Medical Counselling Committee (MCC) and state-level authorities and is based on the NEET UG 2025 exam.
+Counselling is done in four rounds i.e. Round 1, Round 2, Mop-Up Round and Stray Vacancy Round, in which candidates are allowed to fill in their preferences and wait to be allotted a seat.
+NEET UG 2025 rank, category, and existing seats in different colleges guides its seat allocation.
 MCC administers the 15 per cent All India Quota (AIQ), whereas the 85 per cent state quota seats are left to the jurisdiction of individual states.
 The NEET counselling session will be done on the net and the candidates will have to buy their choice filling and locking once to get selected.
 Candidates should know that they should regularly follow the official website of MCC, i.e. mcc.nic.in to find details regarding their registration, seat allotment, and other necessary information.

 Particulars | Details |